 (ii) The accident investigation.
-Once a form has been entered onto the system the relevant manager will be informed via automated email and invited to complete the investigation part of the form.
+Once a form has been entered onto the system the relevant manager or Head Teacher/Business Manager will be informed via automated email and invited to complete the investigation part of the form.

-Accident/Incident reporting to the Enforcing Authority (HSE)
+Accident /Incident reporting to the Enforcing Authority (HSE)

 Certain types of accident and incident must be notified to the enforcing authority within prescribed timescales.
-The injured person's line manager is responsible for reporting accidents/incidents under RIDDOR to the HSE from the information provided by the injured person and in accordance with Flow Charts 1 - 3 at the back of this document.
-During completion of the form, where relevant criteria are met, the manager will be provided with a link to report the details to the HSE.
+The Head Teacher or authorised Business Manager is responsible for reporting accidents/incidents under RIDDOR to the HSE from the information provided by the injured person and in accordance with Flow Charts 1 - 3 at the back of this document.
+During completion of the form, where relevant criteria are met, the Head Teacher/School Business Manager will be provided with a link to report the details to the HSE.
 More information is available in Section 2.